 After years of serving her community through volunteer work and business, Anna took a life changing step and was able to proudly join Hope and Area Transition Society in July 2018.

 Years of personal growth and a can-do attitude has brought Anna to the H.A.T.S position of Transition House Program Co-Ordinator.
 Anna’s life experience, heart-centered healing and trauma-informed approach suits her well as she has settled into her new position.

-Hope has always been supportive of Anna and her family, and she is really enjoying supporting and empowering women and families from an intersectional feminist approach.
+Hope has always been supportive of Anna and her family, and she is really enjoying supporting and inspiring women and families from an intersectional feminist approach.
 If you see her out walking her dogs, hanging in nature or taking the family out for food, stop by and say hi!

 “Be a good friend, always”